learn-co-curriculum/dsc-roc-curves-and-auc-lab/README.md

 # With such an important decision, such as detecting heart disease, we would hope for more accurate results.
 # The True positive weight is the more important of the two in this scenario.
 # That is, the true positive rate determines the percentage of patients with heart disease who are correctly identified and warned.
-# The false positive rate is still very important, but it would be better rather accidentally scare a few healthy patients
+# The false positive rate is still very important, but it would be better to accidentally scare a few healthy patients
 # and warn them of potentially having heart disease then having missed warnings.
 # That said, the false positive rate becomes rather unacceptably high once the true positive rate exceeds .95.
 # A .95 TPR indicates that out of 100 patients with heart disease we correctly warn 95 of them, but fail to warn 5.